 What is the Boater Education Card?

-The Florida Boating Safety Education I.D.
-Card is proof that you have successfully completed all of the components of an approved boater safety course.
-This card allows boating in Florida.
+The Alabama Boating Course Certificate of Completion is proof that you have successfully completed all of the components of an approved boater safety course.
+This card allows boating in Alabama.

 You Must Carry the Card

-Vessel operators who are required to have the Florida Boater Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.
-Not carrying your Florida Boater Card when it is required can result in a fine.
+Vessel operators who are required to have the Alabama Boater Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.
+Not carrying your Alabama Boater Card when it is required can result in a fine.

 For visiting boaters, all states, territories, and provinces will recognize boating education cards that meet NASBLA requirements and Canadian Pleasure Craft Operator Cards that meet Transport Canada’s requirements.
 (This is known as “reciprocity.”)

 I do not have a driver’s license.
-Can I still get the Florida Boater Education Certificate?
+Can I still get the Alabama Boater Education Certificate?

 Yes.
 You are not required to have a state driver’s license in order to obtain a Boater Education Card.